All posts

 UK focus | No | Yes (global)

-The AI Matching Question
+The AI matching question

 FirstMove's proximity model works differently.
 It doesn't try to predict the best match — it creates conditions where natural selection can happen.
-You see who's nearby and open, you make the call about who looks interesting, mutual interest confirms the feeling.
+You see who's nearby and open, you make the call about who looks interesting, and mutual interest confirms the feeling.
 The algorithm is human intuition, assisted by a consent-safe environment.

 Try FirstMove